 This is the final step.
 Select NTSC in the Video System.
 By default, it is set to PAL which limits shooting video at 50Fps.

 Here are the frame rates:

 This is the universal frame rate.
 Everything we see with our naked eye daily is close to 30 FPS.
 If you have no idea what frame rate to film, 30 FPS is the frame rate for you.
-The video shot on 30 FPS looks very natural and real to the human eyes.
+The video shot at 30 FPS looks very natural and real to the human eye.

 The majority of the movies that are displayed in cinemas are 24 FPS videos.
 Bollywood also prefers 24 FPS over any other frame rate.
 Another reason for Filmmakers to shoot videos in 24 FPS is that a fighting montage looks very natural to the eyes if shot in 24 FPS.
 Furthermore, it’s highly recommended to shoot 24 fps for YouTube and other social media.

 The Canon 800D (Rebel T7i) is an excellent DSLR camera for shooting photos and videos.
 It does have image stabilization, a 3.0″ 1.04m-dot vari-angle touchscreen, a microphone input, and the capability to shoot 1080p Full HD videos.

 Would You Shoot 60 FPS on Canon 800D?

 The Canon 800D doesn’t shoot the 4K video.
 However, you can still enjoy crispy 1080p FULL-HD video recording with the Canon 800D DSLR camera.

 Furthermore, the 60 fps would be fantastic for anyone who knows how to make slo-mo footage, whether it’s cinematic footage for a commercial or a short film.

 If you’re wondering, does the Canon 800D Shoot 120 fps slo-mo footage?